greeble-dev/bevy_mod_skinned_aabb/notes/Performance.md

         - Actually calculating the bounds is a tiny percentage of GLTF load.
         - Creating the components is not great, but in long-term that gets merged into asset pipeline and existing skinned mesh component?
     - Update is ok-ish.
-        - ~4% increase in overall time spent on animated meshes.
+        - ~4% increase in overall time spent on animated meshes on main thread.
         - Not great, not terrible.
         - Will look better on things doing more animation blending - many_foxes is just sampling a single animation.
         - Might look worse if animation and transform propagation get further optimisations.